-- The Association shall have a Board which shall have a minimum of seven and a maximum (including co-optees) of 12 persons of whom: - 37.1.1 up to nine Board Members shall be Independent Board Members; - 37.1.2 up to two Board Members shall be Service User Board Members; and - 37.1.3 if appointed, up to one Board Member shall be the Parent Appointee (as defined in Rule 37.7).

-The Association shall keep up to date a register of the names of the Board Members which shall be made available to any person at no cost.
-The names of Board Members will also be published by the Association on its website, and in its annual reports and other similar documentation.

-- 37.2 The first Board Members will be the Members who have signed the application to register the Association.
-The first Members and all subsequent Members who are eligible shall be Board Members until there are more than seven Members.
-Once there are more than seven Members of the Association, at the end of the next annual general meeting, all of the Board Members shall retire. - 37.3 A person must be aged 18 or over and a Member to become a Board Member (including any person appointed to fill a casual vacancy) other than a person appointed as a co-optee, a person appointed by The Scottish Housing Regulator or the Parent Appointee (as defined in Rule 37.7), each and any of whom must be aged 18 or over but need not be a Member. - With the exception of the Parent Appointee (as defined in Rule 37.7), an employee of the Association, or a Close Relative of an employee, may not be a Board Member. - 37.5 No Board Member may take office until they have agreed to and signed the Association's code of conduct for Board Members and their appointment has been ratified by the Parent. - 37.6 Notwithstanding Rule 37.1, if at any time there are fewer candidates standing for election pursuant to Rule 39 to become Service User Board Members than the number of available vacancies, then it shall become competent for a candidate who satisfies the criteria for election as an independent Board Member to be eligible for election to fill the relevant place or places. - 37.7 The Parent may from time to time and at any time by written notice to the registered office of the Association appoint up to one person as a Board Member (a "Parent Appointee") and by like notice remove or replace the Parent Appointee and in each case, such appointment or removal shall take effect upon the date of lodgement of such written notice at the registered office of the Association or such later date as may be specified in the notice. - 37.8 Notwithstanding any other provision of these Rules: - 37.8.1 the Parent is the parent body of the Association and shall be entitled to appoint any number of Board Members and remove from office any and all Board Members as it may in its sole discretion determine; - 37.8.2 any appointments and removals from office in terms of Rule 37.8.1 may be made from time to time and at any time in writing signed on behalf of the Parent and served on the Association and, in each case, shall take effect upon the date of lodgement of written notice at the Association's registered office or such later date as may be specified in the notice; and - 37.8.3 all candidates for election, re-election, appointment, or re-appointment as Board Members in terms of these Rules shall first be approved in writing by the Parent and any such elections, re-election, appointment or reappointment of a Board Member shall not take effect unless and until such approval has been given.
+- 37.1 The Association shall have a Board which shall have a minimum of seven and a maximum (including co-optees) of 12 persons of whom: - 37.1.1 up to six Board Members shall be Independent Board Members; - 37.1.2 up to up to four Board Members shall be Tenant Board Members; - 37.1.3 if appointed, one Board Member shall be the Parent Appointee (as defined in Rule 37.6); and - 37.1.4 if appointed, one Board Member shall be a co-optee appointed in terms of Rule 42.1. - 37.2 The Association shall keep up to date a register of the names of the Board Members which shall be made available to any person at no cost.
+The names of Board Members will also be published by the Association on its website, and in its annual reports and other similar documentation. - 37.3 A person must be aged 18 or over and a Member to become a Tenant Board Member.
+A person must be aged 18 or over but need not be a Member to become a co-optee, a person appointed by The Scottish Housing Regulator or the Parent Appointee (as defined in Rule 37.6). - 37.4 With the exception of the Parent Appointee (as defined in Rule 37.6), an employee of the Association or, unless otherwise approved by the Parent, a Close Relative of an employee, may not be a Board Member. - 37.5 No Board Member may take office until they have agreed to and signed the Association's code of conduct for Board Members and their appointment has been ratified by the Parent. - 37.6 The Parent may from time to time and at any time by written notice to the registered office of the Association appoint up to one person as a Board Member (a "Parent Appointee") and by like notice remove or replace the Parent Appointee and in each case, such appointment or removal shall take effect upon the date of lodgement of such written notice at the registered office of the Association or such later date as may be specified in the notice. - 37.7 Notwithstanding any other provision of these Rules: - 37.7.1 the Parent is the parent body of the Association and shall be entitled to appoint any number of Board Members and remove from office any and all Board Members as it may in its sole discretion determine; - 37.7.2 any appointments and removals from office in terms of Rule 37.7.1 may be made from time to time and at any time in writing signed on behalf of the Parent and served on the Association and, in each case, shall take effect upon the date of lodgement of written notice at the Association's registered office or such later date as may be specified in the notice; and - 37.7.3 all candidates for appointment or re-appointment as Board Members in terms of these Rules shall first be approved in writing by the Parent and any such appointment or re-appointment of a Board Member shall not take effect unless and until such approval has been given.